Libera-Chat/libera-chat.github.io/bylaws.md

    participate during the discussion of their suspension.

-2. If a member's staff status on the Libera Chat IRC network is suspended, a discussion and vote on suspending their membership should be held on the next monthly general meeting.
-If the member is not suspended, their staff status should be reinstated.
+2. If a member's staff status on the Libera Chat IRC network is suspended, a discussion and vote on suspending their membership shall be held on the next monthly general meeting.
+If the member is not suspended, their staff status shall be reinstated.

 ## Interpretation of the bylaws